Film Photography News — October 2021 Recap

 Mario W. Ihieme (@maz_o on Instagram).

 My favourite spoken essay was told by Adaeze Ihebom about her parents.
-Her beautiful black and white photographs and the narration inspired me to think of the harsh reality we all face (our eventual death) in a new way.
+Her beautiful black-and-white photographs and the narration inspired me to think of the harsh reality we all face (our eventual death) in a new way.

 With so much uncertainty around the world right now, it felt good to be reminded that the people who are truly close can help us get through the worst.
 And that the memory of our existence will be carried, if lucky through beautiful art.